Steve Scalise drops out of Speaker’s race

 “You still need to get a Speaker.
 And I’m going to continue to push as hard as we can to make that happen as quickly as it has to happen,” Scalise said.
 “But it wasn’t going to happen.
 It wasn’t going to happen today.
 It wasn’t going to happen tomorrow.
 It needs to happen soon.”

-McCarthy, leaving the Thursday meeting, was asked if he would run again, said: “Let the conference decide.”
+McCarthy, asked if he would run again as he left the Thursday meeting, said: “Let the conference decide.”

+Speaker Pro Tempore Patrick McHenry (R-N.C.) — who some members have been arguing should get expanded powers to move legislation as House Republicans are paralyzed on a choice for Speaker — similarly said it is “up to the will of the conference” when asked if he would run for Speaker, but added that he is looking forward to resuming his work as chairman of the House Financial Services Committee.

+“I did not expect Steve to do that,” said House Majority Whip Tom Emmer (R-Minn.), whose name has been floated for Speaker.

 Rep. Mark Alford (R-Mo.) said he was surprised by Scalise’s announcement.